Azure/Azure-Media-Services-Explorer/AllReleaseNotes.md

   * Progress bar is correctly updated for upload and download
 * New feature added : export assets information to Excel or CSV
 * Nugget packages and documentation update
+* No more exe for the installer, but a signed MSI file

 Version 5.2.0.8 (September 18, 2020) brings the following features and improvements: